TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

 # What is a segment?

 Segmentation is a special feature of Real Mode, which Intel made to keep their 16-bit processor, and allow users to be able to access more memory.
-When a computer is 16-bit, only 16-bits are used in the addressing lines, which call data storage devices with an addresses to get certain values stored there.
+Traditionally when a computer is 16-bit, only 16-bits are used in the addressing lines, which call data storage devices with an addresses (in binary) to get certain values stored at the address in the storage device.
 Because computers use binary, a 16-bit addressing scheme would mean that there are only 2^16 available slots in which to store a byte.
-Those crafty Intel developers implemented segementation to allow the computer to access 20 bits worth of addressing space.
+This equates to 64KB of RAM memory.
+Those crafty Intel developers implemented segementation to allow the computer to access 20 bits worth of addressing space which is 2^20 addresses or 1MB worth of memory.

 However, this comes at a cost of using the segmentation feature.
 To keep 16-bit compatibility, the processor has to use two registers to store the _segment_ and the _offset_.
-The register that holds the segment is multiplied by `0x10`, which is what we humans use), to add another zero to the end of the hex number.
+The register that holds the segment is multiplied by `0x10` (16 in the decimal format, which is what we use to count), to add another zero to the end of the hex number.
 Multiplying by `0x10` translates to adding four zeros to the end of the number in binary.
 This means that the 16 bit number is now 20 bits!
 The offset is then added to the segment address to get the actual location.
 So, when the offset is added to the segment, the address can change those four zero bits at the end to any number to access all the addresses in a 20-bit address space.

+A helpful way to visualize this by dividing 1MB or 1024KB by 16.
+This gives us 64KB and shows us that with segements, we can set the segement to any address in the processor to access the RAM in 64KB blocks with the offset being able to access any address inside those blocks of 64KB.

 A segmented address is generally referred to in this format `segment:offset`.